CodeYourFuture/SQL-Coursework-Week2/3-projects/task.md

 ## Task

-- Create a new NodeJS application called `cyf-ecommerce-api`
+- Create a new NodeJS application called ``
 - Add Express and node-postgres and make sure you can start the server with `node server.js`
 - Add a new GET endpoint `/customers` to return all the customers from the database
 - Add a new GET endpoint `/suppliers` to return all the suppliers from the database